Serial Transmission vs Parallel Transmission: Detailed Comparison

 Types of Serial Transmission

-1. Asynchronous Serial Transmission: In asynchronous serial transmission, the data is sent in a start-stop fashion, with each character or byte preceded by a start bit and followed by a stop bit.
-This allows the receiver to synchronize with the sender even if there are gaps between characters.
-It is typically used for low-speed data transmission, such as in serial communication between a computer and a modem.
+1. Asynchronous Serial Transmission: With this technique, data is sent in an irregularly spaced format; with each character or byte preceded by a start bit and followed by a stop bit; this enables receivers to stay in sync with senders even when there are gaps between characters; generally used for low-speed data transmission such as between computers and modems.

 What is Parallel Data Transmission?

-Parallel data transmission is a method of sending multiple bits of data simultaneously across multiple wires or channels.
-Parallel data transmission allows the transmission of eight bits simultaneously, but it operates in a half-duplex transmission mode.
-Each wire or channel carries a single bit of data, allowing faster data transfer.
-There are two modes of transmission: synchronous, in which data is transmitted at fixed intervals, and asynchronous, in which data is transmitted on demand.
+Parallel data transmission is a method of sending multiple bits of information simultaneously across multiple wires or channels.
+Parallel transmission permits transmission of up to eight bits at once in half-duplex transmission mode; each wire or channel carries one bit at once for faster data transfer.
+Two modes of parallel data transmission exist: synchronous (in which data is transmitted at regular intervals) and asynchronous (where it occurs on demand).

 Serial vs. Parallel Transmission: A Few Important Factors Compared